-Telus offers fastest mobile speeds in Canada, Shaw takes broadband; report
+Telus offers fastest mobile speeds in Canada, Shaw takes broadband: report

 Broadband

-Different players entered the top ranks in the broadband aspect of the report.
+Different players entered the top ranks in the broadband section of the report.

 Shaw offered the fastest fixed broadband services with a speed score of 197.22.
 Rogers, which will soon merge with Shaw, came in second with a speed score of 183.63.